SEMICeu/SDG-sandbox/process_and_method/methodology/phase1.md

 <details>
   <summary><b>Rules and Guidelines</b></summary>

-One important aspect of this step is the source of data quality.
-This is ensured by the requirement that all data comes from authoritative sources.
-Working Group members are responsible to identify and connect the authorities to the information shared.
-Also, reusing content based on intrinsic licenses may oblige to use a specific license for the model being developed.
+One important aspect of this step is ensuring data quality.
+This is ensured by the requirement that all data come from authoritative sources.
+Working Group members are responsible for identifying and contacting the authorities that hold the relevant information.
+In addition, reusing content based on intrinsic licenses may necessitate the use of a specific license for the model being developed.

 </details>